EnzymeFunctionInitiative/EST/docs/source/visualization/process_blast_results.rst

     --min-groups MIN_GROUPS
                             Minimum number of alignment-score groups to retain in output --length-plot-filename LENGTH_PLOT_FILENAME
-                            Filename, without extention, to write the alignment length boxplots to --pident-plot-filename PIDENT_PLOT_FILENAME
+                            Filename, without extension, to write the alignment length boxplots to --pident-plot-filename PIDENT_PLOT_FILENAME
-                            Filename, without extention, to write the percent identity boxplots to --edge-hist-filename EDGE_HIST_FILENAME
+                            Filename, without extension, to write the percent identity boxplots to --edge-hist-filename EDGE_HIST_FILENAME
-                            Filename, without extention, to write the edge count histograms to --evalue-tab-filename EVALUE_TAB_FILENAME
+                            Filename, without extension, to write the edge count histograms to --evalue-tab-filename EVALUE_TAB_FILENAME
                             Filename to save evalue cumulative sum table to --output-type {png,svg,pdf}